Trade Name vs. Business Name: Do You Know the Difference?

 Your business name is one of the first things potential customers notice about your company.
 It connects your customers to your products or services.
 With a good business or trade name, your business is one step closer to being successful.

 When it comes to what you call your company, you need to know whether it’s more beneficial to use your business name or trade name.
-Find out the difference between business name and trade name below.
+Find out the difference between a business name and a trade name below.

 What is a business name?